hwstar/9-Valve-Sprinkler-Controller/README.md

 * Expansion connector for future valve expanders.
 * Plastic Enclosure and graphic overlay.

-The hardware is primarily designed to work with [ESPHome](https://github.com/esphome/esphome) firmware.
+The hardware is primarily designed to work with [ESPHome](https://github.com/esphome/esphome) firmware version 2023.2.1 or later.

 ## Disclaimer